Frequently Asked Questions

 shortCode

-regex to match the specific short code formats used in your application.
-Testing these patterns against various inputs, including edge cases like invalid prefixes or lengths, is crucial for ensuring their reliability.Implementation Guide
+regex to match specific short code formats in your application.
+Test these patterns against various inputs, including edge cases like invalid prefixes or incorrect lengths.Implementation Guide

 Best Practices for Developers

-Here are some best practices to consider when working with S??o Tom??an phone numbers:
+Follow these best practices when working with São Toméan phone numbers:

-Storage Format: Always store phone numbers in the international E.164 format (
+Storage Format: Store phone numbers in E.164 format (

 +239XXXXXXXX

-Validation Implementation: Integrate validation checks throughout your application workflow.
-This prevents invalid numbers from entering your system and causing downstream issues.
-Here's an example of a comprehensive validation function:
+Validation Implementation: Integrate validation checks throughout your application to prevent invalid numbers from entering your system:

-This function checks against all defined patterns, providing a single point of validation for your application.
-Remember to handle potential errors gracefully and provide informative feedback to the user.
+This function checks against all defined patterns.
+Handle errors gracefully and provide informative feedback to users.

 Critical Considerations